Dr Stephen Skinner

 I am currently supervising doctoral research on criminal law and responsibility, including contextual and theoretical dimensions, and on human rights law and theory.
 I have previously supervised interdisciplinary PhD research on theories of criminal responsibility and graphic fiction, and on criminal law and criminal justice.
 I have examined doctoral work on a critical and historical reading of law and politics under Romanian communism (Paris La Sorbonne), domestic violence (Exeter), theories of mens rea in the criminal law of England and Wales (Exeter), police use of 'less lethal' weapons technology (Sociology, Exeter), and on English and Welsh legal history (Aberystwyth).

-I am currently supervising a postgraduate researcher working on questions of criminal law and theory, focusing on the relationship between criminal law and culture, and a thesis on human rights law and theory.
+I am currently supervising a thesis on questions of criminal law and theory, focusing on the relationship between criminal law and culture, and a thesis on human rights law and theory.

 External impact and engagement